TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 is then post-processed by a controller to feed it to the :php:`PageRenderer` or to create an ajax response.

-The rendering is a tree: The controller intitializes this by setting one :php:`container` as :php:`renderType` entry point within the data array, then hands over the full data array to the :php:`NodeFactory` which looks up a class responsible for this :php:`renderType`, and calls render() on it.
+The rendering is a tree: The controller initializes this by setting one :php:`container` as :php:`renderType` entry point within the data array, then hands over the full data array to the :php:`NodeFactory` which looks up a class responsible for this :php:`renderType`, and calls render() on it.
 A container class creates only a fraction of the full result, and delegates details to another container.
 The second one does another detail